 >> RELATED: Pros and Cons of Financing a Business

 If a request for small business start up money is logical and contains well-documented assumptions, it automatically stands out from the pack.

 Be clear on how you came up with each and every number you represent in your application package and why you feel they are relevant to your business case.

 Mistake #6 – No Expertise and Support Team.

-One of the first questions that goes through any lender’s mind when someone asks them for small business start up money is whether or not the person requesting financing has the knowledge, expertise, and support to make the business successful.
+One of the first questions that go through any lender’s mind when someone asks them for small business start up money is whether or not the person requesting financing has the knowledge, expertise, and support to make the business successful.

 Too often, individuals do not document and support their own expertise relative to the business venture.
-This can be done through a resume, examples of previous related work experience, letters of reference, a list of contacts that can provide verbal reference, etc.
+This can be done through a resume, examples of previous related work experience, letters of reference, a list of contacts that can provide the verbal reference, etc.